-Eater Seattle is looking for new contributors.
-Our goal is to not just deliver news on major restaurant openings, closings, or coming attractions, but also dive deep into the city’s food scene to find out what’s really going on, whether it’s an investigative piece on chain that’s gone bankrupt or a profile on an Indian chef who’s introducing her flavors to a Vietnamese-French restaurant.
+Eater Seattle is always on the lookout for new contributors.
+Our goal is to not just deliver news on major restaurant openings, closings, or coming attractions, but also dive deep into the city’s food scene, whether that means writing an investigative piece on chain that’s gone bankrupt or profiling on an Indian chef who’s introducing her flavors to a Vietnamese-French restaurant.

-We are actively seeking pitches from anyone who loves food (not just professional writers) and wants to explore how it intersects with Seattle life, politics, and culture.
+We are actively seeking pitches from anyone who loves food and wants to explore how it intersects with Seattle life, politics, and culture.
 We are especially interested in working with those whose voices are often underrepresented in media.
-Stories that interest us the most also highlight chefs and restaurants that may not have a giant public relations machine behind them, but still deserve recognition.
+Here’s who we’d like to work with:

 The site does not accept pitches regarding recipes, food holidays, and grocery products, nor does it conduct restaurant reviews.
 While Eater Seattle does occasionally accept local restaurant and dining-driven opinion pieces and personal narratives, we have a preference for reported stories, i.e. rants about annoying food trends are pretty much always going to be rejected.
 And please, search the site before you pitch us — it’s possible that we have already covered the story you want to write.

-Some examples of what we might be looking for:
+Some examples of what we might be looking for in a story:

 - Seattle’s Most Exciting Indian Food Is at French Restaurant Pomerol